Tour a Standard Guest Room at Disney’s Port Orleans French Quarter

 Here’s more of the soon-to-be no longer H20 branded bath products.
 Hopefully, we’ll have a replacement similar in quality.
 I can only imagine these fixtures were designed specifically for these bottles.

+Between the bedroom and the vanity area, there’s a curtain for privacy.
+This allows multiple people the ability to get ready at the same time.
 Additionally, there’s a door between the water closet and the vanity area.
 So someone can use the water closet while another uses the vanity area simultaneously.

 A flat-screen television hangs on the wall.
 One of the channels shows the theme park hours and weather forecast for the day.

-Since Disney’s Port Orleans French Quarter is a moderate resort, there are no rooms with private balconies.
-The door of my room faced out to a garden area, and you could see a parking lot in the distance.
+Since Disney’s Port Orleans French Quarter is a moderate resort, the rooms do not have private balconies.
+The door of my room faced a garden area, and you could see a parking lot in the distance.
+We had one day with severe weather during this stay.
+So I elected to stay in and work on the blog.

 Since I was staying in, I decided to open the curtains to let in some natural light.
 As you can imagine, when the weather got bad, many guests returned to the resort.
+All at once, numerous guests walked past my window.
+There were so many that I decided to get up and close the curtains.

 My point is that it’s not necessarily worth upgrading to a room view at a moderate resort.
 People will walk by your room and are often curious to see if all the rooms look the same as theirs.
+If not having a balcony is a deal-breaker, you’ll want to move up to the deluxe resort class or consider a stay at a Disney Vacation Club Resort.

 Here are a few of my favorite room options that are more budget-friendly than others when upgrading: